redhat-cop/gitops-catalog/tempo-operator/README.md

 ## Usage

-If you have cloned the `gitops-catalog` repository, you can install Red Hat Developer Hub Operator based on the overlay of your choice by running from the root (`gitops-catalog`) directory.
+If you have cloned the `gitops-catalog` repository, you can install Tempo Operator based on the overlay of your choice by running from the root (`gitops-catalog`) directory.

 ```
 oc apply -k tempo-operator/operator/overlays/<channel>